-The mission of MPHA is to improve and sustain the health and well-being of all Maine residents through health promotion, disease prevention, and the advancement of health equity.
+The mission of MPHA is to improve and sustain the health and well-being of people in Maine through health promotion, disease prevention, and the advancement of health equity.
 MPHA is a statewide, non-profit membership organization that promotes a healthy Maine through advocacy, education, community connection, and coalition-building.
 MPHA implements the following strategies to achieve its mission:

 - Provide leadership in public health;